 - Sign-up date: month and year

-- Registered/First login location: city and country
+- Registered/first login location: city and country

 - First/previous login devices, such as phone or PC models (e.g., the Pixel 9 Pro).